In Him Ministries:

 The rest God wants us to enter is the rest of faith in the Son of God.

 The rest in Hebrews 4 is not the weekly, seventh day Sabbath from the Old Covenant.
 God’s “sabbatismós” rest is a perpetual rest believers enjoy without interruption in their fellowship with the Father and the Son, in contrast to the weekly Sabbath rest given to Israel under the Law.
-It is a divine rest that believers enter into with God spiritually.
-We can begin to experience it right now, in this life, and then on through eternity.

 Jesus invites everyone who is wearied and weighed down by sin to experience true rest for their souls by following Him.
-His yoke is much easier to bare than the legalism, and the self-righteous works that the scribes and Pharisees preached (Mark 7:2-8; Acts 15:10).
-If you put your trust in Jesus Christ alone, and keep His commands, He will give you rest from the heavy burden of sin, and the impossible demands of trying to keep the Old Covenant law.
+His yoke is much easier to bare than the legalism and the self-righteous works that the scribes and Pharisees preached (Mark 7:2-8; Acts 15:10).
+If you put your trust in Jesus Christ alone and keep His commands, He will give you rest from the heavy burden of sin and the impossible demands of trying to keep the Old Covenant law.

+No single organization, or church has the right to call themselves the remnant church.
 God’s remnant is the true body of Christ.
 Christians should do their best to live a good life for God because they already know they are going to be with Christ for eternity.
 God’s true remnant understands that they are saved by grace through faith in the Son of God, and nothing more.
 They do their best to live for God because they love Him.
-They are the ones who serve God with all their hearts and minds, and rest in Jesus Christ, the author and perfecter of our faith (see: Matt.
+They are the ones who serve God with all their hearts, and minds, and rest in Jesus Christ, the author and perfecter of their faith (see: Matt.
 16:15-19; Rom.
 12:4-5; 1 Cor.
 12-14; Eph.
 1:22-23; 3:21; 4:4-13; Heb.
 12:2).

 1 John 5:11-13 says, “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”